anders-biostat/linked-charts/docs/rlc/tutorials/props.md

   <table><tr><td id = "A1"></td><td id = "A2"></td></tr></table>
 </div>

-You can make your x or y axis logarithmic by setting `logScaleX` and `logScaleY` respectively to the base of the desired logarithm.
+You can make your X or Y axis logarithmic by setting `logScaleX` and `logScaleY` respectively to the base of the desired logarithm.

 ```r